 “I think it’s the work ethic you get a student athlete that propels you after school.
 The ability to juggle academics being a priority in athletics and learning how to work within a team atmosphere,” Brian said.
 “That’s what I think Jeff and I have talked about throughout our business career with Buffalo Wild Wings, trying to build a great culture based around family and doing the right thing.”

 Both the Carmody brothers follow Ferris football regularly since graduating.
 Jeff, who lives in Rockford, said he goes with his family to as many games as possible.
 Jeff said that watching the team make it to the finals has been incredible, and Brian agreed.
 “I think they’re unbelievable.
-The thing that I love about them is their mental toughness,” Brain said.
+The thing that I love about them is their mental toughness,” Brian said.
 “The situation that happened in the middle of the season didn’t affect their play and how they’ve gone on the road, just so tremendous, a tremendous team effort and their accomplishments are unbelievable, it makes you super proud watching.”

 Able to reunite with numerous teammates and meet football alumni from other classes, Jeff said the number of alumni who came to support is a reflection of the program’s family atmosphere.